monbera/RC-Pi/README.md

 Bei Verwendung eines Raspberry Pi mit externem Wifi-Modul, das eine externe Antenne nutzt, kann mit dem Router eine Reichweite von bis zu 400 m erreicht werden.

-# RC-Pi Radio Remote Control for Model Making
+# RC-Pi Radio Remote Control for Model Making 2.0
 The software 'TelDaControl' <https://github.com/monbera/TelDaControl>, has been fundamentally revised and extended by an optional gamepad controller.
 The main changes are:

-  * Simplified coding of the telegram (performance - factor 10).
-Not compatible to 'TelDaControl'!
   * Avoidance of object-oriented programming (performance)
   * Simplified configuration
-  * Control via gamepad
+  * Remote control via gamepad
   * Return channel for transmitting the battery voltage or other analogue data of the receiver
+  * Improvement of start up behaviour

 The system consists of the following components: